mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

 - last two libraries will be used for managing project configuration and logging respectively

 ## 3. Prerequisites
-Before doing anything, please generate GitHub token and put it in `src/main/resources/application.conf`, like this:
+Before doing anything, please generate personal GitHub access token and put it in `src/main/resources/application.conf`, like this:
 ![alt ""](../images/github-contributors-aggregator/application.png)

 It is necessary to use GitHub token because we'll be using GitHub API for which the requests must be authorized.
 Also, GitHub token will ensure that GitHub API rate limiter will allow us to issue many requests at once.

+Please, have a look at the [GitHub docs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) to do it.

 ## 4. Planning
 What are we going to do and how exactly?
 To answer this questions we must investigate existing GitHub API so that we know what kind of data is exposed and how.